FBI and Homeland Security Detail Russian Hacking Campaign In New Report

 All this report does is confirm that the Russians didn't hack the election.
 They might have released a few E-Mails, but Hillary did her own part to make E-Mail a meaningful factor in the el

 I've been hearing this argument a lot from Republicans lately.
 It's interesting that suddenly so many patriotic people on the Right are on a "blame America" tour.
-[Note: I'm not talking about you
+[Note: I'm not talking about you here, nimbius, I'm talking about the argument.]

+This massive reversal of roles has me thinking that their outrage is less than genuine.

+And yet, people on the Right are absolutely certain that sanctions work when it comes to Cuba, Iran, etc, and that Obama is unpatriotic for removing them.
+The hypocrisy all around is stunning.

 Hey Obama and friends...
 (Score:1)